byverdu/lottoApp-backEnd/README.md

 These are the properties for the Schema:
   1. date: String,
   1. lastResult: Array of Strings for the last result (length depending instance Lotto),
+  1. extras: String,
   1. mostRepeated: Array of Strings for the most repeated values (length depending instance Lotto),
+  1. allResults: Array with all the values,
   1. statistics: Array of Objects that will keep a count for the number of repetitions for each number.

 The Schema will have several methods attached to help to convert the initial data into a more appropriate format so it can be stored and retrieve easily.